codebar/tutorials/python/lesson2/tutorial.md

 	message = "I'm a string"

+Sometimes you will need to use an apostrophe within a single quote, on occasions like this it is recommended to use string escaping.
+This would look like:

+	message ='I\'m a string'

 Try storing a string within a varable without quotes, see what happens?
 Numbers do not require quotation marks, whereas they are mandatory for storing strings.

 Now store some strings in variables that contain apostrophes and some that do not.